Steve Wright (DJ): Personal life

-Wright was married in 1985 to Cyndi Robinson, an American journalist he had met when working in Reading.
+Wright was married on 8 June 1985 to Cyndi Robinson, an American journalist he had met when working in Reading.
 The couple had two children and they divorced in 1999.

 Wright lived in Marylebone, London, close to Broadcasting House.
 In July 2019, he told the Daily Mirror that he did not have time to look for a new partner, because he worked so much on his radio programmes.
 He said, "I work on an afternoon show on the BBC, and I do a love songs show at the weekend, and it means that I do a lot of interviews, and I prep a lot and I write a lot.
 So I have to work all the time."
 He revealed that the Rolling Stones were his favourite music act.
 He was rumoured to be allergic to feathers and penicillin and had spoken out about his weight issues.

 Death

 Wright died on 12 February 2024, aged 69, at his home in Marylebone, London.
 The London Ambulance Service responded to an incident at 10:07 that morning; Wright was pronounced dead at the scene.
 Police said that the death was "unexpected", but was not being treated as suspicious.
 His death was announced by his family the following day.

 Following his death, it was reported that Wright had undergone undisclosed heart bypass surgery in 2022.
 Wright's brother blamed his death on an unhealthy diet and said that he had been reluctant to discuss health issues.
 Friends of Wright have suggested that he struggled to come to terms with ex-wife Cyndi's death in 2020, at her home in Midhurst, West Sussex during the COVID-19 pandemic.

-His death was first reported on BBC Radio 2 during 13 February's 5pm bulletin, by newsreader Mike Powell who regularly read the news on Steve Wright's afternoon show.
+His death was first reported on BBC Radio 2 during 13 February's 5pm bulletin, by newsreader Mike Powell, who regularly read the news on Steve Wright's afternoon show.
 Tributes were then led, on air, by fellow Radio 2 DJ Sara Cox.
 His colleague Tony Blackburn wrote on X, and spoke on the PM programme on BBC Radio 4, Sky News and BBC Newsnight of his long friendship with Wright.
 BBC director-general Tim Davie described Wright as "...a truly wonderful broadcaster who has been a huge part of so many of our lives over many decades....
 He was the ultimate professional – passionate about the craft of radio and deeply in touch with his listeners."

-On 16 February, the BBC announced a special schedule of programming, across TV and radio, to remember Wright.
+The BBC announced a special schedule of programming remembering Wright, across both television and radio, four days after his death.

-In May 2024, it was revealed that no funeral or cremation had yet taken place for Wright.

-On 9 July 2024, it was reported that Wright's death certificate stated that his death was due to a ruptured ulcer in his stomach.
+Wright's death certificate stated listed cause of death as a ruptured ulcer in his stomach.

-The death certificate stated that the causes of death were acute peritonitis and a perforated gastric peptic ulcer.